Need snack ideas for traveling with babies or toddlers?

 - Babybel cheese, those little red round disks of cheese come inside a sturdy wax coating making them that much harder to squish.

-- If the kids eat peanut butter yet, PB&Js will alleviate the hassle of a cooler bag.
+- If your kids eat peanut butter yet, PB&Js will alleviate the hassle of a cooler bag.
 (Wrap them in foil to help prevent in-bag smashing.)

 - Try cheese roll ups using tortillas.
 Add mustard, butter or cream cheese plus sliced cheese.
 Don’t cook; leave the tortillas soft.
 Thinly sliced soft cheese works great.